 Dr. Fred Weinberg

-Fred was born in Ostrawiec, Poland on July 6, 1919, the son of Rose and Israel Weinberg.
-Israel had immigrated to Canada in 1920; his wife and children joining him several years later in March of 1924.
-The family settled in Toronto where Israel worked in the garment trade at a fur manufacturing business.
-Israel was a supporter and aficionado of cantorial music as well as a founder of the Associated Hebrew Schools of Toronto and the Ostrovtzer Synagogue on Cecil Street.
+Fred was born in Ostrawiec, Poland, on 6 July 1919, the son of Rose and Israel Weinberg.
+Israel had immigrated to Canada in 1920; his wife and children joined him several years later in March of 1924.
+The family settled in Toronto, where Israel worked in the garment trade at a fur manufacturing business.
+Israel was a supporter and aficionado of cantorial music and a founder of the Associated Hebrew Schools of Toronto and the Ostrovtzer Synagogue on Cecil Street.

-Dr. Fred Weinberg passed away on October 30, 2003 at 84 years of age.
-The Weinberg Endowment Fund was established by the family at the University of Toronto’s Jewish Studies Program to honour his passion for Jewish history, ritual and artifacts.
+Dr. Fred Weinberg passed away on 30 October 2003 at eighty-four years of age.
+The Weinberg Endowment Fund was established by the family at the University of Toronto’s Jewish Studies Program to honour his passion for Jewish history, ritual, and artifacts.
 That year the Weinberg family also set up a fund in Fred’s name in support of the Therapeutic Clown Program within Sick Kids’ Pediatric Division, a touching legacy for a pediatric pioneer.